Best Food Tour in New York City – 7 Delicious Stops

 1) New York pizza!

-First stop was definitely a crowd pleaser.
+The first stop was definitely a crowd-pleaser.
 Who doesn’t love pizza?
-A slice of New York style margarita pizza was a hit for sure.
+A slice of New York-style margarita pizza was a hit for sure.

 Best Food Tour in New York and Greenwich Village.
 Marty loving the arancini balls